johnkattenhorn/MachineBuildScripts/Developer_Setup_Guide_for_Ubuntu.md

 For now, developers should consider using an **Ethernet connection** for better network performance until a stable fix is available for the Intel AX210 wireless driver.

 For more information, you can follow discussions and potential fixes on Intel and Ubuntu forums, as well as the official [Linux Wireless GitHub repository](https://github.com/intel/linux-intel-lts).

+---

+## Conclusion

+Your environment should now be fully set up and ready for .NET development, Docker-based projects, and other tasks.
+If you encounter any issues, refer to the **Known Issues** section for potential workarounds or contact your system administrator for further support.